 Uncontrolled USB ports can easily become a threat vector for publishing companies.
 Removable drives can lead to sensitive data loss due to their small size and pervasiveness in companies.
 But USB-based threats are not limited to storage drives: any device that connects through a USB port, including phones and printers, presents a risk of data loss.

-With Endpoint Protector, you can control USB and peripheral ports, limiting the use of removable devices to secure company-issued devices or blocking their use altogether.
+With Endpoint Protector, you can control USB and peripheral ports, limiting the use of removable devices to secure devices issued by the company or blocking their use altogether.

 5. Establish privacy awareness among all staff

-Everybody inside your publishing company needs appropriate training on basic cybersecurity principles, best practices to ensure the safety of sensitive data, and ways to avoid threats.
-This includes educating employees on not clicking suspicious links, ensuring that the system, antivirus, and applications are up-to-date, not sending sensitive work information through insecure channels, and so on.
+Everybody inside your publishing company needs appropriate training on basic cybersecurity principles, best practices on sensitive data protection, and ways to avoid threats.
+Training includes educating employees on not clicking suspicious links, ensuring that the system, antivirus, and applications are up-to-date, not sending sensitive work information through insecure channels, and so on.

-As the cost of a data breach keeps increasing, companies in the publishing industry must safeguard their valuable data not only to prevent security threats but to protect their reputation too.
-Besides your customers’ sensitive data, securing your company’s confidential data such as copyrighted content should also be prioritized.
+As the cost of a data breach is getting higher, companies in the publishing industry must safeguard their valuable data to prevent security threats and protect their reputation.
+Besides customers’ personal data, securing the company’s confidential data, such as copyrighted content, is also essential.